man > makemime(1)

 The -c option reads filename, encodes it appropriately, adds the "Content-Type: type" and

-type can be any valid MIME type, except for multipart.
-Setting filename to "-" reads from
+can be any valid MIME type, except for multipart.
+Setting filename to "-" reads from standard

-best encoding method, and the second time to encode filename.
-If filename is a pipe
+encoding method, and the second time to encode filename.
+If filename is a pipe makemime

-makemime creates a temporary file, which is not very efficient if filename is large.
+creates a temporary file, which is not very efficient if filename is large.
+However letting

-However letting makemime pick the encoding method is more convenient if filename is
+makemime pick the encoding method is more convenient if filename is relatively small.

 Another possibility is to omit encoding and set type to auto.
 This combination sets